igeolise/traveltime-platform-sdk-scala/README.md

 )
 ```

 To send this request `TravelTimeSDK` object is required, we provide required information such as `ApiCredentials` and desired backend (in the example `DefaultBackend` is being used).
-In the example we use `TravelTimeSDK.default()` method, which returns `Future` type backend SDK instance.
+In the example we use `TravelTimeSDK.defaultSdk()` method, which returns `Future` type backend SDK instance.

 ```scala
 val credentials = ApiCredentials("AppId", "ApiKey")